 Venture into the Backcountry

 As you venture into the wilderness of backcountry camping, you'll see scenery not seen by most.
-There are some helpful safety tips to keep in mind.
-You’re in bear country, so bring bear spray and make your presence heard on the trail by shouting out “hey bear” or singing out loud (as a courtesy, don’t play music from a speaker).
+There are some helpful safety tips to keep in mind as you enter bear country.
+Ensure you make your presence heard on the trail by shouting out “hey bear” or singing out loud (as a courtesy, don’t play music from a speaker).
 To be on the safe side, have your bear spray ready and accessible.
 Never abandon your food or garbage, and always secure food in bear-safe bins or hangers offered at each backcountry campground.
 Most importantly for Backcountry is to ensure you plan ahead and seek advice if needed from Parks Canada.

 For a two-day backpacking adventure, head up the Icefields Parkway (Highway 93 North) to Glacier Lake.
 At about 9 km (5.6 miles) to the backcountry site (G19), this is a great option for an overnight stay.